Self-Care for Children of Sexual Assault

 Peer Support Groups

-If you or someone you know needs help, please reach out to available resources—there is no shame in seeking support.
+If you or someone you know needs immediate help, please reach out to local authorities or contact a trusted helpline.
+There is no shame in seeking support.

 Conclusion